 - be hard-working and able to maintain and contribute to a high standard of care

-- be able to work on a 24-hr rota basis, including nights, weekends and Bank Holidays
+- be able to work on a rota basis which includes weekends and Bank Holidays

 Applications from Nurses with specific interests or areas of expertise to expand current team knowledge and service provision to patients are encouraged.